CS2103JAN2017-W13-B1/main/docs/DeveloperGuide.md

 #### Use case: Rescheduling a task

 **MSS**

-1. User requests to rescheduling a task
-2. µTask shows a list of tasks
-3. User selects a task to reschedule
-4. µTask shows list of available datetime to edit (`[DEADLINE] [START_TIME] [END_TIME]`)
-5. User selects a datetime to edit
-6. µTask prompt to allow user to enter a new datetime (`HHMM DDMMYY format`)
-7. User enters a datetime
+1. User enters a new datetime for a selected index by update command(can be retrieved by list command)
-8. µTask rescheduling the selected task<br>
+2. µTask rescheduling the selected task<br>
 Use case ends.

 **Extensions**

-2a.
-The list is empty
+1a.
+The given index is invalid

+> µTask shows an error message <br>
 > Use case ends

-3a.
-The given index is invalid

-> 3a1. µTask shows an error message <br>
-  Use case resumes at step 2

-5a.
-The given index is invalid
+1b.
+The given datetime is invalid

-> 5a1. µTask shows an error message <br>
+> µTask shows an error message <br>
-  Use case resumes at step 4
+> Use case ends

 #### Use case: Delete Task